 What about improving your native language?
 We have great plans for next year to open bilingual careers.
-If you speak another language than English, use it as a competitive advantage!
+If you speak another language other than English, use it as a competitive advantage!

 I am so excited to lead the LIEOC to its greatest purpose.
 We have an amazing team of professionals and teachers.
 What attracted me to this center was its mission.
 We are committed to reaching out to people and helping them to achieve their dreams.
 We are dream makers!
 What’s your dream?

-We have so many options that in a short period of time you can go back into the market place and increase your earning potential.
+We have so many options that in a short period of time you can go back into the marketplace and increase your earning potential.

 We provide educational support and guidance to eligible participants who express a desire to continue their education by empowering them to achieve educational and career goals.
 Ultimately, by cultivating skills through your enrollment, completion of postsecondary education and vocational training you will become a productive member of a diverse and global community.

-Tell your friends who are thinking about going back to school, upgrading their skills or completing a post-secondary certification about the Long Island Educational Opportunity Center.
+Tell your friends who are thinking about going back to school, upgrading their skills or completing a post-secondary certification, about the Long Island Educational Opportunity Center.
 We can help them to form realistic career goals and identify programs to match their needs.

 I believe that anybody can do whatever they want and be successful in life.
 The most important thing is that you believe in yourself!
 Our doors are open for you, and your community.
-Don’t keep the LIEOC as a secret!
+Don’t keep the LIEOC a secret!
 Let people know, and let us know about your career dreams!
 Contact us!